 Much of the Tucson Mountains are located in Saguaro National Park West.
 With it’s lush Sonoran Desert landscape, Early Native American history and volcanic rock formations, the trails of the Tucson Mountains provide access to a wide variety of desert fauna, desert wildlife, and much more.

-The giant saguaro is the universal symbol of the American west.
-These majestic plants, found only in a small portion of the United States, are protected by Saguaro National Park, to the east & west of the city of Tucson.
-The eastern section, called the Rincon Mountain District has a lower concentration of cacti.
-However, the Rincon Mountains offers miles of backcountry trails perfect for those who want to leave the crowds behind.
+The universal symbol of the American west, the giant saguaro is found only in a small portion of the United States, and are protected by Saguaro National Park, to the east & west of Tucson.
+The Rincon Mountain District has a lower concentration of cacti but offers miles of backcountry trails perfect for those who want to leave the crowds behind.

-Here you have a chance to see these enormous cacti, silhouetted by the beauty of a magnificent desert sunset.
-Saguaro National Park West, called
+Silhouetted by the beauty of a magnificent desert sunset, Saguaro National Park West, called

-the Tucson Mountain District has a denser population of cacti if you want to see lots of saguaros.
-You’re going to have 2 million versus maybe a quarter million saguaros on the east side.
+the Tucson Mountain District has a denser population of cacti and is a more popular section of the park.
+You’re going to have 2 million saguaros on the west side versus maybe a quarter million saguaros on the east side.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.